r0zzy5/cosim_demo/README.md

     1. Check whether it is disabled (instructions ???).
     2. Enable this in the bios (instructions differ depending on machine.
 I did this by pressing f10 on boot but you would need to google how to do so for your machine).
 - "WSL 2 installation is incomplete.":
-    1. Follow the link to install the kernel update.
+    1. Follow the link to install the kernel update using Step 4.
+    2. Set WSL 2 as the default version using Step 5 of the link.

 ## Install rancher: